Alan-S-Andrade/Simetrik-Challenge/README.md

 ## CI/CD

 Create a CodeBuild Project in the AWS console.
 Choose "Use a buildspec file" and make sure the filename is buildspec.yml.
+Set AWs account id and default region in CodeBuild project.
 Manually start a build or set up triggers to automatically start builds based on events

 ## Deployment Guide